Industrial Brake and Clutch Design General Guidelines

 Reflected Inertia (Rotating devices)

-Inertia calculations used to determine the proper size for a clutch or brake must take into account the ratio of the speed (in RPM) of the clutch and the speed (in RPM) of the other elements in the system.
+Inertia calculations used to determine the proper size for a clutch or brake must consider the ratio of the speed (in RPM) of the clutch and the speed (in RPM) of the other elements in the system.
 While horsepower is essentially unchanged throughout the system, inertia scales up or down proportionally in relation to

 Related Inertia